 The Wet Tropics Big 5 are the regional themes that form the basis of NRM in the Wet Tropics.
 The Regional Themes are integral to the Plan Logic with a regional landscape goal defined for each one.

-Biodiversity relates to the incredible spectrum of plants and animal in the region, both on the land and in the water.
+Biodiversity relates to the incredible spectrum of plants and animals in the region.
+This includes both on the land and in the water.

 Across all of the Wet Tropics Big 5 themes, a suite of enabling outcomes were repeatedly identified as critical to the long-term protection of our Wet Tropics landscape.

 As a result, the remarkable commonality in the messages from the Wet Tropics Big 5 workshops led to the identification of 5 cross-cutting strategic outcomes for this plan.

 - Traditional Owner benefits